 The key insights revealed by the survey are:

 - Cost management: Top priority was given to cost management to tide over the crisis.
 2/3 of the companies intended to pursue cost-reduction strategies.

 - Lasting economic crisis: Most of the companies expected the economic slowdown to continue beyond 2021 and extend to the Q2 of 2022.

 - Priority to short-term revival strategies: Emphasis on short-term revival strategies was given by 38% of the survey participants.

 - Emphasis on technology: Improving supply management capabilities and adopting advanced technologies emerged as two key strategies to tide over the crisis.

 - Virtual working: Enabling hassle-free remote working spaces for the team was among the priorities for CPOs.

-- Risk management: The pandemic affected businesses in most unexpected areas.
+- Risk management: The pandemic affected businesses in the most unexpected areas.
 The importance of having a risk management plan within the procurement strategy was greater than ever.

 The unprecedented disruption due to the pandemic is redefining the procurement process management system in most organizations.
 Procurement managers that focus on smarter risk management strategies will be able to succeed despite the pandemic.
 Redefining the sourcing policies based on risk management, reallocation of resources, and increased visibility into vendor relationships, are some of the aspects of the procurement management system that have changed post-COVID-19.

-Making the Procurement process Future Ready
+Making the Procurement Process Future Ready

 Is your procurement process management future-ready?
 Ideally, a company’s procurement strategy must anticipate changing consumer demands, market trends, economic slowdowns, etc. to qualify as “future-ready”.
 So what are the measures you have in place for a future-ready procurement management system?